valeryozenne/Tuto_GT/Part2/README.md

    else:
      print("reference data not exist")
 except:
-     print("issue with reference data")
+     print("issue the reference data, this normal if the repetition number is higher than 0")

 ```

 ```
 # size of the undersampled dataset
 dims=reconBit.data.data.shape
-# the reco is done on a 3D dataset[RO,E1,CHA], some loops are necessary
+# the reco is done on a 3D dataset [RO,E1,CHA], some loops are necessary
 # to catch and put back the data after the reco
 kspace_data_tmp=np.zeros(dims, reconBit.data.data.dtype)
 for slc in range(0, dims[6]):